FHOOEAIST/SNOMAPP/README.md

 # SNOMAPP
 ## Introduction
-The SNOMAPP application allosws users to define codemappings between APPC and SNOMED CT in a simple, fast  and intuitive way.
+The SNOMAPP application allows users to define codemappings between APPC and SNOMED CT in a simple, fast  and intuitive way.
 Mappings can be persisted in the form of standardized FHIR concept maps.

 ### Architecture
 ![RDM Master Screenshot 1 - Architekture](./Architekturdiagramm.jpg)